PubInv/RegulatorySunlight/README.md

 ## A Related Motivation

-Based on some work by Sabrina Merlo of OSMS, I wrote [this essay](https://docs.google.com/document/d/1PVDh55CssjKDlNG06Blz3yN5ZMRx6sKONC2ysyCE6x0/edit?usp=sharing) proposing a new kind of FDA clearance.
+Based on some work by Sabrina Merlo of OSMS, I wrote [this essay](https://drive.google.com/file/d/1nThDxa9eJ8GvpfHgfPXKkHgzPhoRY9Aq/view?usp=sharing) proposing a new kind of FDA clearance.
 This is independent of the license, but it is related as a motivational work, so I'm linking it here.
+It has been submitted to the [Day One Project](https://www.dayoneproject.org/).

 ## Acknowledgments